f-heeger/long_read_metabarcoding/README.md

 ## Running the analysis
-TODO
+After configuring paths and making sure the input files are available in the input folder given in the config file, the analysis can be run with snakemake -s run_analysis.snakemake.py.
+This will create

 ## Rules

 The following is a list of the main rules in the workflow.
-Many simple rules are not specifcally documented here.
+Many simple rules are not specifically documented here.

 ### getFullCls
-For each pre-cluster representative sequeces get a classification.
+For each pre-cluster representative sequences get a classification.
 This can be either  i) CHIMERA if the reference base chimera detection called this as chimeric (Y) or possibly chimeric (?),  ii) UNKNOWN if the sequence was not called as chimeric, but not match to an isolate consensus sequence was found or iii) the name of species, this is given by the highest scoring match to a isolate consensus sequence for non-chimeric sequences.

 ### fullMapping
 Run blasr to map representatives of non-chimeric pre-clusters against the isolate consensus sequences.
 The following parameters are used: -m 5 to get tabular output, --bestn 50 to get a maximum of 50 hits for each query and --minPctSimilarity 90 to get only hits with at least 90% identity.

 ### removeChimeraRef
 Run vsearch to remove chimeras with reference based approach.
-The --uchime_ref parameter is used to run the reference based chimera detection algorithm and the --db parameter to give the isolate consensus sequences selected by the getFullRef rule as reference sequenes.
+The --uchime_ref parameter is used to run the reference based chimera detection algorithm and the --db parameter to give the isolate consensus sequences selected by the getFullRef rule as reference sequences.

 ### getFullRef
 For each isolate sample get the consensus sequence of the biggest pre-cluster.
 Will give an error if there are more than one pre-cluster with 10 or more reads for one sample.
 Compares sequences for replicates of each species (if available) and writes a warning to the log file if a difference is encountered.